Spectral theory of a mathematical model in Quantum Field Theory for any spin: Free causal fields for a massive particle of any spin

 We also get

 and in the case of the helicity formalism

 We also have

-\begin{remark} Note that the construction of the fields $^{\sharp}\Psi^{[J_{1},J_{2}]\epsilon}_{M_{1}M_{2}}(x)$ involves an irreducible representation of $SL(2,\C)$ of finite dimension.From a physical point of view, in particular in the case of an interaction invariant by space inversion, it can be more convenient to construct such fields associated to a direct sum of irreducible representations of finite dimension.For example the Dirac field for a particle of spin $1/2$ is based on the representation $[\frac{1}{2},0]\oplus[0,\frac{1}{2}]$.In particular the two cases $[j,0]$ and $[0,j]$ are important(see \cite{WeinbergI1964}). \end{remark}
+\begin{remark} Note that the construction of the fields $^{\sharp}\Psi^{[J_{1},J_{2}]\epsilon}_{M_{1}M_{2}}(x)$ involves an irreducible representation of $SL(2,\C)$ of finite dimension.From a physical point of view, in particular in the case of an interaction invariant by space inversion, it can be more convenient to construct such fields associated to a direct sum of irreducible representations of finite dimension.For example the Dirac field for a particle of spin $1/2$ is based on the representation $[\frac{1}{2},0]\oplus[0,\frac{1}{2}]$. \end{remark}